-These techniques will also help you pinpoint strengths across your team to ensure that each individual is in the right position or not.
+These techniques will also help you pinpoint strengths across your team, ensuring that each individual is in the best position for their skillset.
 Plus, you’ll see who can truly rise to the occasion and get the job done, and who maybe can’t.

 Don’t just take it from us.

 ITN founder, Cynthia Garcia was recently published in Forbes showing how coaching herself to rewrite stories that were keeping her stuck resulted in her break-through and led to her becoming a successful 8-figure entrepreneur.